 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance our portfolio of product candidates, initiate further clinical trials and seek marketing approval for our product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing of ADS on the Nasdaq, we expect to incur additional costs associated with operating as a public company in the United States.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We expect our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements through the end of 2021.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of our ongoing and planned preclinical studies and clinical trials for dipraglurant; - the timing and amount of milestone and royalty payments we may receive under our license agreements; - the extent to which we in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the duration and severity of the COVID-19 pandemic; - the costs associated with building out our Swiss and U.S. operations; and - the costs and timing of future commercialization activities, including drug manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval.
+- the scope, progress, results and costs of our ongoing and planned preclinical studies and clinical trials for dipraglurant PD-LID program; - the timing and amount of milestone and royalty payments we may receive under our license agreements; - the extent to which we in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the duration and severity of the COVID-19 pandemic; - the costs associated with building out our Swiss and U.S. operations; and - the costs and timing of future commercialization activities, including drug manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval.